You may be struggling for work or sick of your current job, and driving full-time for Uber looks like a good option. I've been there.

-An Uber Driver Also Drive for Lyft
+Can Uber Drivers Also Drive for Lyft?

 Yes, many rideshare drivers diversify their income and minimize their downtime by driving for Uber and Lyft.
 Especially if they're driving full-time.
 Both of these companies treat their drivers as independent contractors, so there are no issues driving for both.

 Yes, you can drive for Uber and DoorDash, but it's difficult when busy.
 Like driving for both Uber and Lyft, it's a great way to minimize your downtime and increase your income.
 However, if you have more rides and deliveries than you can handle, you will have no choice but to turn some down, and both companies track your acceptance rate.

 Although there are no specific penalties for having a low acceptance rate, there is anecdotal evidence it could impact the number of ride and delivery opportunities.

 Even if that's not the case though, as an independent contractor, you are a small business owner, and professionalism matters.
 And, when it's that busy, you'll find it more efficient and less stressful when sticking with one app/service.

 Uber has an ad platform called Uber OOH in select cities, which pays up to $400 – $500 a month if you install a cartop ad on your vehicle.